-The proposal is for $2 \times 3$ bed properties and therefore a minimum of $80m^2$ of private amenity space should be provided for each dwelling.
-The garden sizes for both properties exceeds this suggested minimum and in addition are useable in size and shape and south facing.
+The proposal is for 2 x 2 bed properties and therefore a minimum of $60m^2$ of private amenity space should be provided for each dwelling.
+The garden sizes for both properties exceeds this suggested minimum and in addition are useable in size and shape.